ScordinoD1994/g1-2025-website/docs/_pages/Predictive Model.md

     <img src='assets/images/confusion_matrix_quad.png' width = 500 height = 500 style = 'padding: 15px;'>
   </div>
   <figcaption class = "figcaption_class">
-    Fig.3 - Confusion matrices for popularity-only (left plot), appreciation-only (middle plot) and quadrant (right plot) best models.
+    Fig.3 - Left: Confusion matrix for popularity-only best model.
+Centre: Confusion matrix appreciation-only best model.
+Right: Confusion matrix for quadrant best model.
   </figcaption>
 </figure>

 In order to have some insight on the model performances in the various cases, we tried to run a clustering algorithm (<b>Kmeans</b>) using as features the ones defining Popularity and Appreciation scores.
 This approach results in two macro-clusters.
 Fig.4 shows distributions for popularity and appreciation for each cluster.
-As we can see, only popularity can be considered well separated into two classes (High Popularity and Low Popularity), while it is not possible to obtain analogous informations for appreciation.
+As we can see, only popularity can be considered well separated into two classes (High Popularity and Low Popularity), while it is not possible to obtain an analogous separation level for appreciation.
 This can justify the worse performance of our model in predicting appreciation or in the multi-class classification task.
-Tab.5 reports mean and standard deviation for popularity and appreciation for the whole dataset and two clusters.
+Tab.5 reports mean and standard deviation for popularity and appreciation for the whole dataset and the two clusters.

 <figure>